Erling Følner

-Erling Følner (18 November 1919 – 10 October 1991) was a Danish mathematician known for the Følner sequence.
+Erling Haaland Følner (18 November 1919 – 10 October 1991) was a Danish mathematician known for the Følner sequence.

 Professor at the Technical University of Denmark (Danmarks Tekniske Højskole, DTH) in the period from 1954 to 1974.
 Følner published a comprehensive survey of almost periodic functions with Harald Bohr, and continued with further studies on this topic in his doctoral dissertation.

 Følner is known internationally for the Følner sequence: a Følner sequence for a group is a sequence of sets satisfying a particular condition.
 If a group has a Følner sequence with respect to its action on itself, the group is amenable.
 A more general notion of Følner nets can be defined analogously, and is suited for the study of uncountable groups.

 Følner married Harald Bohr's daughter, Ellen Bohr (1923–1972).

-His son, architect (and former employee of Jørn Utzon) Per Følner (1945-), co-founded the well reputed architectural firm Fogh & Følner.
+Their son, architect (and former employee of Jørn Utzon) Per Følner (1945-), co-founded the well reputed architectural firm Fogh & Følner.